luiswirth/bsc-thesis/src/introduction.typ

 Furthermore we provide a implementation of a FEEC library that should be useable for solving real-life PDEs.
-It should also guide as a reference for future implementations of FEEC in other programming languages with different paradigmes.
+It should also guide as a reference for future implementations of FEEC in other programming languages with different paradigms.
 We want to to lay out the necessary steps without relying too much on the vast and complicated mathematical framework that was created around FEEC.
-This thesis is more pragmatic and should appeal to a wider audiance than the original books and papers on FEEC.
+This thesis is more pragmatic and should appeal to a wider audience than the original books and papers on FEEC.

 *Outline of the thesis structure*\